intel/neural-compressor/docs/metric.md

 ## Built-in metric support list

-LPOT supports some built-in metrics that are popularly used in industry.
+Neural Compressor supports some built-in metrics that are popularly used in industry.

 Refer to [this HelloWorld example](/examples/helloworld/tf_example1) on how to config a built-in metric.